aklinkert/puppet-master/docs/README.md

 }
 ```

 Pretty cool, huh?
 We get a lot of information out there: How long the code took to execute, what logs were yielded and the results, in this case the links we scraped.
-You can find more about the execution context and available utils as well as some internals at the [execution](execution.md) section.
+You can find more about the execution context and available utils as well as some internals at the [execution context](context.md) section.

 > **Note**: Did you notice the `modules` object?
 Head over to the [modules](modules.md) section to learn more about that.